manvirag/tech_learning_tinkering/hld/problems/ratelimiter/README.md

-### Functional Requirements ( book is source of truth, then this its not covering scaling and race conditin. )
+### Functional Requirements ( book is source of truth, then this its not covering scaling and race conditin. its just a separated redis )

 1. Accurately limit to excessive requests.
 2. Distributed rate limit: Can be shared across multiple servers and processes.